AttuneIntelligence/redis-agent/README.md

 # Features

-`Redis-Agent` integrates a [Redis Queue](https://redis.io/glossary/redis-queue/) to offload the execution of function calls to collection of workers in a first-in-first-out schema, leaving the primary Flask server free to process user requests.
-This allows for concurrent execution of multiple functions, reducing the time to first token generation of the streamed LLM response while executing multiple functions in parallel.
+`Redis-Agent` integrates a [Redis Queue](https://redis.io/glossary/redis-queue/) to offload the execution of function calls to a collection of workers in a first-in-first-out schema, leaving the primary Flask server free to process user requests.
+This allows for concurrent execution of multiple functions, reducing the time to first token generation of the streamed LLM response while rapidly executing multiple functions in parallel.

 Prior to employing the agent workers, the user's question is sent to GPT to generate a sequential plan of action with Chain-of-Thought reasoning, defining a logical series of function queries to pull source-referenced information to support the response generation.

-Chat history for the user's conversation is maintained in the Redis container, summarizing the chat thread with each iteration to fit within the LLM's context window limit while maintaining conversational context.
+Chat history for the user's conversation is maintained in the Redis container, summarizing the chat thread with each iteration to fit within the LLM's context window while maintaining conversational continuity.

 The application client is a simple NextJS + React chat interface, deployed to localhost for self-hosted interaction.
-The complete technical stack can also be deployed to a production application server with minimal changes.
+The complete technical stack can also be deployed to a production server with minimal changes.

 ### Available Functions

-The default tools available to the `Redis-Agent` system work together to inform ChatGPT's response with source-referenced supplemental information.
-The following tools are available to the deployed agent:
+The default tools available to the `Redis-Agent` work together to inform ChatGPT's response with source-referenced supplemental information.
+The following tools are currently available to the agent:
 * [Pubmed](https://pubmed.ncbi.nlm.nih.gov/)
     - Access peer-reviewed clinical and biomedical research literature.
 * [ClinicalTrials.gov](https://clinicaltrials.gov/)